LexiFi/menhir/doc/new-rule-syntax-blog-post.md

 In an abstract syntax tree, I would like every subtree to be annotated with its location in the input text.
-This would be important, in a real-world programming language implementation, in order to produce error messages carry a source code location.
+This would be important, in a real-world programming language implementation, in order to produce error messages that carry a source code location.

 To achieve this, I use a traditional technique: I define two types, `expr` and